Get your free GDPR guide

 +Data breach – technical measures

-You must prepare for data security breaches (defined as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored otherwise processed”) by putting clear policies and tested procedures in place so as to ensure that you can react to and notify any data breach where required.
+You must prepare for data security breaches (defined as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored otherwise processed”) by putting clear policies and tested procedures in place so as to ensure that you can react to and notify any data breach where required.

 Failure to report a breach when required to do so could result in a fine, as well as a fine for the breach itself.